-Landscape Architecture 12 is designed to introduce students to the interdisciplinary field of environmental science as a basis for sustainable development, planning, and design.
+Landscape Architecture 12 (CCN-20654) is designed to introduce students to the interdisciplinary field of environmental science as a basis for sustainable development, planning, and design.
 The course combines lectures that provide a broad overview of the discipline with lab/discussion sections to give students hands-on field experience with local environmental issues such as stream ecology, air pollution, energy use, biogeochemical cycling, and introduces general concepts and specific strategies for sustainable design.
-The lab/discussion sections for LA12 are primarily field-based to get you away from the books and into the real world, experiencing your local environment.
+The course is designed to maximize interactive, hands-on learning, by taking advantage of the Berkeley campus and region as an outdoor laboratory.
+Thus, the lab/discussion sections are primarily field-based to get you into the real world, experiencing your local environment and to enhance your understanding of the topics studied.
+Lectures are by the instructor and guest lecturers with specific expertise in the topics covered.
 Some lectures cover material related to section work, while other lectures are intended to introduce students to a wider range of environmental issues and scientific problems.
-The instructor, GSIs, and guest lecturers provide lectures.